Referrals

 # The destination - practitioner or facility?

-Appointment resources are used to provide information about a planned meeting that may be in the future or past.
-Examples include... a follow-up for a clinical visit ...
+The Appointment resource is well-suited for within-system referrals1.
+FHIR R4 documentation states that "Appointment resources are used to provide information about a planned meeting that may be in the future or past.
+Examples include... a follow-up for a clinical visit..."

 Using the Appointment resource, a Practitioner can create a request for a future healthcare event in any Location.
-For referrals, the destination shall be a different facility (Location) — though we can easily grasp that the same method can be used to book a follow-up visit in the same facility.
+For referrals, the destination shall be a different facility (Location)—though we can easily grasp that the same method can be used to book a follow-up visit in the same facility.

 # Notable elements of the Appointment resource